 Though it is not a national public holiday, Chinese New Year is celebrated grandly in United State, especially among Chinese communities.
 It is the Year of Money.
 The new year marks the beginning of the spring, the rebirth of the Earth.
 The Chinese words for New Year means “spring festival.”

-The 15th Annual Chinatown Lunar New Year Parade in New York will take place at 1:00 PM on Sunday, February 2nd, 2014.
+The 17th Annual Lunar New Year Parade in New York will take place at Chinatown.
 This is the most expected activity during this Lunar Festival.
 The spectacle features elaborate floats, marching bands, lion and dragon dances galore, Asian musicians, magicians, acrobats and procession by local NYC organizations.

 Best Viewing Area

 The best viewing location for New York CNY parade 2016 is on Allen St. between Canal and Grand.